LarsBesselmann/WCA-EJA-GettingStarted/README.md

 <br>

-3. As you can see, the WeatherServlet refers to the method getDefaultWeatherData.
+3. The **WeatherServlet** refers to the method **getDefaultWeatherData**.
 So let's get an explanation of that method.
 Enter into the chat window the text **/explain @getDefault**.
-Ad you can see, it will find the method call in the WeatherServlet class and the method in the DefaultData class.
+As you can see, it will find the method call in the WeatherServlet class and the method in the DefaultWeatherData class.
+Click on the method in the DefaultWeatherData class.

     <kbd>![](./images/media/WCA_explainCode_getDefaultWeatherData.png)</kbd>